 November 22, 2015

-Looking to get into the holiday spirit?
-Look no further than these six festive events, featuring craft tours, light displays, parades, a Santa road race, horse-drawn sleighs, and lots of good cheer.
+Looking to get into the holiday spirit in 2015?
+Look no further than these six festive events, including craft tours, light displays, parades, a Santa road race, horse-drawn sleighs, and lots of good cheer.

 Joseph Smith Birthplace Memorial Holiday Lights – Nov.
 27-Jan.
 1